 Overview of IPv6 for Azure Load Balancer

 Azure Load Balancer supports two different types: Basic and Standard.
 This article discusses Basic Load Balancer.
-Although Basic Load Balancer is generally available, Standard Load Balancer is currently in public preview.
 For more information about Standard Load Balancer, see Standard Load Balancer overview.

 - Native end-to-end IPv6 connectivity between public Internet clients and Azure Virtual Machines (VMs) through the load balancer.

 - Native end-to-end IPv6 outbound connectivity between VMs and public Internet IPv6-enabled clients.

 The following picture illustrates the IPv6 functionality for Azure Load Balancer.

 Once deployed, an IPv4 or IPv6-enabled Internet client can communicate with the public IPv4 or IPv6 addresses (or hostnames) of the Azure Internet-facing Load Balancer.
 The load balancer routes the IPv6 packets to the private IPv6 addresses of the VMs using network address translation (NAT).
 The IPv6 Internet client cannot communicate directly with the IPv6 address of the VMs.